nikolapivac/hangman/README.md

 - has a list of names and randomly picks an answer
 - validates user's input (a letter)
 - checks if the letter is guessed (and if the game is over)
-- supports multiple client connections (pthreads)
+- supports multiple client connections (threads)

 client